awsdocs/aws-lambda-developer-guide/doc_source/API_UpdateEventSourceMapping.md

 Updates an event source mapping\.
 You can change the function that AWS Lambda invokes, or pause invocation and resume later from the same location\.

+The following error handling options are only available for stream sources \(DynamoDB and Kinesis\):
++  `BisectBatchOnFunctionError` \- If the function returns an error, split the batch in two and retry\.
++  `DestinationConfig` \- Send discarded records to an Amazon SQS queue or Amazon SNS topic\.
++  `MaximumRecordAgeInSeconds` \- Discard records older than the specified age\.
++  `MaximumRetryAttempts` \- Discard records after the specified number of retries\.

 ## Request Syntax<a name="API_UpdateEventSourceMapping_RequestSyntax"></a>

 ```